Wedding Vocabulary A-Z

 R

-Reception- a celebration following a marriage ceremony
+Reception- a celebration following a marriage ceremony that typically includes food, drinks, and dancing or other entertainment.

 Recessional- the part of a wedding ceremony where the wedding party exits the ceremony area